Hip-hop dance: Business developments

 Other developments in the dance industry occurred in response to the growing popularity of hip-hop.
 On the traveling convention circuit there were tap, ballet, and jazz dance conventions, but there were none specifically for hip-hop.
 The same void existed in dancewear.
 There was dancewear for tap, ballet, and jazz dancers but none for hip-hop dancers.
 Monsters of Hip Hop and Nappytabs dancewear were formed to answer to both needs.
 Nappytabs is the first line of hip-hop dancewear.
 Because their clothing is made for hip-hop dancers, they do not sell leotards, unitards, tights, or leg warmers.
 Their line consists of tank tops, shorts, t-shirts, sweat pants, harem pants, and hoodies.
 Monsters of Hip Hop (MOHH) was founded in 2003 in Baltimore, Maryland by Andy Funk, Becky Funk, and Angie Servant.
 The convention is dedicated exclusively to hip-hop instruction.
 Fatima Robinson, Stefan "Mr. Wiggles" Clemente, and Timothy "Popin' Pete" Solomon have taught classes at MOHH in the past.
 Every year, the convention brings together its top student dancers for a professionally choreographed showcase in Los Angeles called Monsters of Hip Hop: The Show.

 MOHH may have been the first hip-hop dance convention, but it is not the only one that exists.
 Urban Dance Camp (UDC) is a six-week-long German-based dance convention held every year in Lörrach, a small town on the border of France and Switzerland.
 In a report on the event by a local paper, Bettina Kraft, the manager of UDC, estimated that 85% of the participants were from outside Germany.
 In 2009 Kraft created Urban Dance Showcase, a parallel event to UDC reserved only for performances by professional choreographers, dance crews, and UDC teachers.
 Dancers such as Shaun Evaristo, Les Twins, I.aM.mE, b-boy Lilou, and b-boy Hong 10 have performed at the showcase in the past.

 Aside from dancewear and conventions, developments in agency representation occurred as well.
 Although limited, representation for individual dancers had existed since the 1980s at the beginning of the music video era due to the pioneering work of talent agent Julie McDonald.
-However, the UK-based dance agencies ProDance and Superbad Talent were created to exclusively represent street dancers.
+Whereas HeadNod Agency was the first UK-based agency to represent street dancers in the commercial world, others followed such as ProDance and Superbad Talent who were created to exclusively represent street dancers.